 Recumbent bicycles can be up to 30 per cent more efficient than an upright bicycle, with the horizontal position of the rider reducing wind resistance and making the bike more aerodynamically efficient.
-Click on an image below for more images and information.

 The vastness of the Australian continent has posed an irresistible challenge to generations of explorers, adventurers and athletes.